 By having an apprentice you are developing a new member of staff to help with the productivity and growth of your business.
 The young person will develop their skills in your working practices which will be used now and in the future.
 An apprenticeship allows you to grow your future talent.
 More information can be found at: https://www.gov.uk/government/publications/apprenticeships-guide-for-employers

-The skills funding agency will work with a local provider to find the right provision for your apprentice to continue on in their programme.
+The Education and Skills Funding Agency will work with a local provider to find the right provision for your apprentice to continue on their programme.

-An apprenticeship is a real job, so it is expected that the apprentice is supported and given the appropriate level of responsibility for their level of understanding and competence.
-This could be limited when they start the role, but with the right level of support, it is expected that before the end of the apprenticeship, they will be a productive member of the team.
+An apprenticeship is a real job, so it is expected that the apprentice is supported and given the appropriate level of responsibility for their qualification, understanding and competence.
+This could be limited when they start the role, but with the right level of support, it is expected that before the end of the apprenticeship they will be a productive member of the team.

 The 'off the job' training is dependent on the programme and the level of support required.
-However, it is expected that the apprentice is able to have a minimum of half a day a week away from their normal work to work on their portfolio, tasks and assessor contact meetings.
-The assessor meeting is normally every 4 weeks, with email and 'phone contact every 2 weeks.
-During the weeks between assessor face-to-face contact, tasks and work is set and access to our Virtual learning Environment is planned.
-During the weeks between assessor face-to-face contact, tasks and work is set and access to their e-portfolio is unlimited.
+However, as previously mentioned it is a requirement of the programme that the apprentice is given a minimum of 20% of their work hours, away from their normal work to work on their portfolio and tasks each week.
+This also includes work shadowing and in-house training.
+The expectation is that wherever possible, tutor contact meetings wil be scheduled within this time.
+The tutor meeting is normally every 4 weeks, with email and 'phone contact every 2 weeks.
+During the weeks between tutor face-to-face contact, tasks and work is set and access to their e-portfolio is unlimited.

 Yes.
 As with all staff, an apprentice will accrue holiday in the same way that all staff do and they are entitled to take it as per your company's rules.

 A mentor is the key person who will be supporting the apprentice in the workplace.
-They will work with the assessor and the apprentice to ensure that the work is being carried out as required in the workplace.
-The mentor will also liaise with the assessor to help plan the requirements of the qualification.
+They will work with the tutor and the apprentice to ensure that the work is being carried out as required in the workplace.
+The mentor will also liaise with the tutor to help plan the requirements of the qualification.